 For Senior Taxpayers

 Question: I am over age 70½.
-How do I determine the amount I must withdraw each year from my IRA & 401(k) accounts to avoid penalty?
+How do I determine the amount I must withdraw each year from my IRA & 401(k) accounts to avoid a penalty?

 Category: Other (Alternative Minimum Tax, Estates, Trusts, Tax Shelters, State Tax Inquiries)